ethereum-optimism/design-docs/security/custom-gas-token.md

 - **Detection:**
     - An offchain monitoring service could exist that is able to utilize the APIs on the smart contracts to determine that the bridge is not drained on L1 in a malicious way
     - It is unlikely that all bridges would be able to be drained at once, so issuing a pause could be helpful to save some of the bridges.
 It is up to the chain operator to issue this pause until the custom gas token feature becomes standard.
+    - `wd-mon` exists but would not catch bugs where the balance is drained on L1 without a L2 triggered withdrawal or a deposit to L2 is triggered without a balance increase of the contract
 - **Recovery Path(s)**:
     - It is possible to recollateralize the bridge by directly transferring the ERC20 tokens to the bridge.
 This would enable users to be able to withdraw again.
+    - It would be good to pause the bridge if possible to get a handle on the situation.

 ### Non Standard ERC20 Usage